TonyM1958/covid19/README.md

 Analysis of public data on the spread of covid-19: [view results using github viewer](covid.ipynb)

 ## Process
-The analysis takes daily data from the [European Centre for Disease Prevention and Control (ECDC)](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide), which is generally updated for the previous day around 11am UK time.
+The analysis takes daily data from the [European Centre for Disease Prevention and Control (ECDC)](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide), updated for the previous day around 12 noon UK time.
+A further update to UK data is made around 5pm when daily figures are published.

-The raw number of new cases and deaths reported each day can vary considerably, making it difficult to detect the peak correctly.
-To allow for this, the analysis generates a smoothed data set that is the average reported over a sliding window.
-By default, the window is 9 days wide i.e. average of 4 days before, the current day and 4 days after a specific date.
+The raw number of new cases and deaths reported each day can be erratic, making it difficult to detect the peak correctly.
+To allow for this, the analysis generates a smoothed data set that is the daily average for a sliding window.
+By default, the window is 9 days i.e. a specific days average looks across 4 days before, the current day and 4 days after.

 Within the smoothed data, the analysis tries to identify key dates:
 * Start date: when 50 cases have been reported